 Finnfund’s role is to promote economic and social development of developing countriesExamples about the development impacts generated

 Reports and publications

 Finnfund regularly publishes various publications and reports.
-Annual publications include, inter alia, the annual report, corporate responsibility report and report of development results.
+Annual publications include, inter alia, the annual report, corporate responsibility report and impact report.